pooriabahremand/fincli/README.md

 - Interactive prompts are powered by `@inquirer/prompts`.
 - File I/O uses Node `fs/promises`.
-- Budget allocation is centralized in `src/budgetCalculator.ts`.
+- Budget allocation is centralized in `src/budgetCalculator.ts` and uses configuration from `src/configService.ts`.
-- Reports are generated via `src/reportService.ts` and now include JSON persistence and versioning.
+- Reports are generated via `src/reportService.ts` and include JSON persistence and versioning.
+- Configuration is managed by `src/configService.ts` with validation to ensure percentages sum to 100%.

 ## Contributing